 (ModernSurvival.org) – As an American citizen, your civic duty includes activities such as obeying the law, performing jury duty, and paying taxes.
 As a survivalist, your civic duty is to be prepared to act as a first responder in the event of an emergency, if you are capable of doing so.
 Not only will you be able to help yourself and your family, but others who are unable to help themselves.

 New threats appear daily, cementing the need to prepare for whatever comes next.
-From the coronavirus pandemic and resulting panic buying to the riots tearing through our nation, never have we faced a time in which the survivalist lifestyle was more justified.
+From the coronavirus pandemic and the natural disasters tearing through our nation, never have we faced a time in which the survivalist lifestyle was more justified.
 If you are just beginning to embrace your inner prepper, we are here to help.

 Preparing for Survival